Assassin's Creed (novel series): The Magus Conspiracy (2022)

 The first installment in the trilogy, Assassin's Creed: The Engine of History – The Magus Conspiracy, was published by Aconyte Books on 2 August 2022 in the United States, and on 27 October in the United Kingdom.
 The plot is set in London from 1851 to 1862 and follows Pierrette Arnaud, a French acrobat who becomes caught in the Assassin-Templar war after saving the life of mathematician Ada Lovelace.
 Together with Lovelace's childhood friend, the Assassin Simeon Price, Pierrette attempts to find the Engine of History before the Templars can, and in the process the pair uncover a web of political assassinations destabilizing Europe.

 The Resurrection Plot (2023)

-The second installment, Assassin's Creed: The Engine of History – The Resurrection Plot, is set to be published by Aconyte Books on 4 July 2023.
-The plot is set in 1869 Cairo and follows Pierrette Arnaud and Simeon Price as they join forces once again to thwart a series of Templar terrorist attacks in Egypt and recover the Engine of History.
+The second installment, Assassin's Creed: The Engine of History – The Resurrection Plot, was published by Aconyte Books on 4 July 2023.
+The plot is set from 1869 to 1889 and follows Pierrette Arnaud and Simeon Price as they join forces once again to thwart a series of Templar terrorist attacks across Europe and Africa and recover the Engine of History.

+Escape Room Puzzle Book (2022)

+Assassin's Creed: Escape Room Puzzle Book is a puzzle book written by James Hamer-Morton and published by Welbeck Publishing Group on 29 November 2022.
+Featuring characters and locations from multiple Assassin's Creed games, the book follows museum employee Joey, who becomes involved with the Assassins and must help them thwart the schemes of the malevolent Isu Vejovis.